Guaranteed Matrix Completion via Non-convex Factorization: Proof of Lemma

-Unfortunately, Proposition \ref{prop1} is not strong enough to prove $\phi_G \geq 0$ when both $\|X \|_F$ and $\|Y \|_F$ are large (see an analysis in Section \ref{subsec: bound phi_G}).{\black To resolve this issue, we need to prove the second proposition in which there is an additional assumption that both $\| X\|_F $ and $\| Y\|_F$ are large, and an additional requirement that both $\| U\|_F$ and $\| V\|_F$ are bounded (by the norms of original factors $\| X\|_F$ and $\| Y\|_F$ respectively).} More specifically, the proposition states that if $M$ is close to $XY^T$, and both $\| X\|_F$ and $\| Y\|_F$ are large, then there is a factorization $M=UV^T$ such that $U$ (resp.$\ V$) is close to $X$ (resp.$\ Y$), and $\|U\|_F \leq \|X \|_F, \|V \|_F \leq \| Y\|_F.$ {\black The previous result Proposition \ref{prop1} can be viewed as a perturbation analysis for an arbitrary factorization, while Proposition \ref{prop2} can be viewed as an enhanced perturbation analysis for a constrained factorization.
+Unfortunately, Proposition \ref{prop1} is not strong enough to prove $\phi_G \geq 0$ when both $\|X \|_F$ and $\|Y \|_F$ are large (see an analysis in Section \ref{subsec: bound phi_G}).{\black To resolve this issue, we need to prove the second proposition in which there is an additional assumption that both $\| X\|_F $ and $\| Y\|_F$ are large, and an additional requirement that both $\| U\|_F$ and $\| V\|_F$ are bounded (by the norms of original factors $\| X\|_F$ and $\| Y\|_F$ respectively).} More specifically, the proposition states that if $M$ is close to $XY^T$, and both $\| X\|_F$ and $\| Y\|_F$ are large, then there is a factorization $M=UV^T$ such that $U$ (resp.$\ V$) is close to $X$ (resp.$\ Y$), and $\|U\|_F \leq \|X \|_F, \|V \|_F \leq \| Y\|_F$.
+For the purpose of proving linear convergence, we prove a slightly stronger result that $ \|V \|_F \leq (1 - d/\Sigma_{\min})\| Y\|_F$ . {\black The previous result Proposition \ref{prop1} can be viewed as a perturbation analysis for an arbitrary factorization, while Proposition \ref{prop2} can be viewed as an enhanced perturbation analysis for a constrained factorization.
 Although Proposition \ref{prop2} is just a simple variant of Proposition \ref{prop1}, it seems to require a much more involved proof than Proposition \ref{prop1}.
-See the formal proof of Proposition \ref{prop2} in Appendix \ref{section of proof of Prop 2}. }
+See the formal proof of Proposition \ref{prop2} in Appendix \ref{section of proof of Prop 2}. } \begin{prop} Suppose $M \in \dR^{m \times n}$ is a rank-$r$ matrix with $\Sigma_{\max}$ ($\Sigma_{\min}$) being the largest (smallest) non-zero singular value, and $M$ is $\mu$-incoherent.
+There exist numerical constants $C_d, C_T$ such that the following holds: if